• Skip to primary navigation

 salsa ingredients1

-Once you make this at home, you might never get store bought for your dips and Mexican dishes.
+Once you make this at home, you might never ever get store bought for your dips and Mexican dishes.

-Homemade Restaurant style Mexican Salsa is a totally vegan perfect party pleaser; just plonk a large bowl of this amazing spicy salsa with an unlimited supply of tortilla chips or even potato chips (the thicker variety) and be ready to keep refilling these bowls endlessly!!
+Just plonk a large bowl of this amazing spicy salsa with an unlimited supply of tortilla chips or even potato chips (the thicker variety) and be ready to keep refilling these bowls endlessly!!

 With just a few ingredients already in your pantry, making this salsa is easy and quick.